- for Building Credit72

 Blaze Credit Card Features and Benefits

-Make no bones about it; this card is for someone who has poor credit or no credit history.
-This is not a premium, feature-packed credit card, and you won’t earn cash back or free travel when you use it.
+Make no bones about it; Blaze MasterCard is for individuals with poor credit or no credit history.
+These are not premium, feature-packed credit cards, and you won’t earn cash back or free travel when you use them.

-What it can do is provide you with the convenience of having a credit card no matter what your credit score looks like.
+What Blaze and secured cards can do is provide you with the convenience of having a credit card no matter what your credit score looks like.
 Blaze is a fully functioning card.
 You can use it anywhere that MasterCard is accepted.
 That makes a lot of purchases a heck of a lot easier.

 Whether you’re buying something online or making a hotel reservation, this card will do the trick.
 There are a lot of merchants that favor credit cards, and you won’t have to worry about that anymore.